 Hikvision How-To Tutorials Part1

-Hikvision How-To Part1, Hikvision provides top-of-the-line AIoT solutions and reliable security systems to empower advanced monitoring and automation and improve security.
+Hikvision How-To Part1, Hikvision provides top-of-the-line AIoT solutions and reliable systems to empower advanced monitoring and automation and improve security.

-One of the most successful selling points of a Hikvision NVR to many small-setup customers is the “Plug and Play” functionality that simplifies the setup process of their system.
-However, plugging a camera directly into a port on the NVR, unfortunately, does not allow you to access the camera via its own internal LAN IP using a browser due to it being on the NVRs internal , and this can significantly reduce the number of configuration options you have access to.
+One of the most successful selling points of a Hikvision NVR to many small- customers is the “Plug and Play” functionality that simplifies the setup process of their system.
+However, plugging a camera directly into a port on the NVR, unfortunately, does not allow you to access the camera via its own internal LAN IP using a browser due to it being on the NVRs internal , and this can significantly reduce the number of options you have access to.

 The NVR does allow you to configure many options for each connected camera, but some essential features are only accessible via connecting to the camera itself (such as audio codec options).
 This was of course a big problem previously.